 Biscayne National Park

-Boca Chita Key Lighthouse
+The harbor and lighthouse at Boca Chita Key

 The 172,971-acre Biscayne National Park is in southeastern Florida, mostly offshore due east of Homestead in Miami-Dade County.
 95% of the park is composed of the waters of Biscayne Bay, the remainder being a series of small keys (barrier islands) and coral reefs, some covered with dense mangrove forest.
 Elliot Key is the largest island in the park and is composed of Key Largo limestone (fossilized coral reef).
 For 50 years, Elliot Key was home to pineapple plantations.